 Students may select any elective course under the catalogue heading "Homilietics" or "Worship and Hymnology".
-The required courses PTH 103 Worship and Preaching I and PTH 380 Worship and Preaching II may not be included in the concentration.
-The following BST courses are eligible electives for this concentration: BST 205 The Psalms in Worship, Preaching, and Devotion; BST 240 Reading Mark for Preaching Gospel; BST 241 Reading Luke for Preaching Gospel; and BST 242 Reading Matthew for Preaching Gospel.
+The required courses PTH 103 Worship and Preaching I and PTH 380 Worship and Preaching II and the elective PTH 114 Seminary Choir may not be included in the concentration.
+The following BST courses are eligible electives for this concentration: BST 205 The Psalms in Worship, Preaching, and Devotion; BST 240 Reading Mark for Preaching Gospel; BST 241 Reading Luke for Preaching Gospel; BST 242 Reading Matthew for Preaching Gospel; and BST 248 Reading Epistles for Preaching.
 The BST courses may be used for only one concentration - Biblical Studies or Preaching and Worship - not for both.